abhisheksaxena1998/ADR/README.md

 # Autonomous Indoor Drone

-This project is to develop a leve 3 autonomous drone that resopnse according to the environment.
+A level 3 autonomous drone that can pass through gates/windows in indoor environment.

 ## Concept video